 Merrill Edge allows you to invest your way.
 It offers self directed investment with a zero account minimum.
 With this package, you can personalize your investment with insights, guidance, and tools provided by Merrill Edge.
 You can actualize your ideas and live your dreams.

 The Merrill Edge guided investing requires a minimum of $1,000.
-Unlike self directed investment account, you state your investment objectives, and professionals build, monitor, and rebalance your portfolio.
+Unlike a self-directed investment account, you state your investment objectives, and professionals build, monitor, and rebalance your portfolio.
 In other words, this is an Investment Advisory Program.

 The last investment package offered by Merrill Edge is the guided type with a human advisor.
 You gain all the benefits of the previous package and additional advantages.
 However, you need to invest a minimum of $20,000.
 Many starters might find this too expensive for them.

-Merrill Edge has low trading fees for all asset classes, and there is zero commission for securities.
+Merrill Edge has low trading fees for all asset classes and zero commission for securities.
 It also has a low margin compared to most Fidelity alternatives.

 The fees charged for both mutual funds and options are very competitive.
-If you like to trade stocks, Merrill Edge should be your best option.
+Merrill Edge should be your best option if you like to trade stocks.

 Pros: